lexasss/cynexo-tools/cynexo.app/README.md

-# Cynexo Sniff-0 device app
+# Cynexo Sniff-0 device control app

-## Dependencies

-NuGet packages:
-- ScottPlot.WPF

 ## Connecting to the device